ExcaliburZero/ExcaliburZero.github.io/_posts/2016-07-19-pixelated-avatar-gernerator.markdown

 [0,0,0,1,1,1]
 ~~~

-By making a `scaleAvatar` function available, avatars could easily be scaled up to sizes of powers of two, such as 128x128px and 256x256px.
+By making a `scaleAvatar` function available, avatars could easily be scaled up to common sizes of powers of two, such as 128x128px and 256x256px.

 ## Image Generation
 Since I finished implementing the generation of avatars, I next needed to work on converting avatars into images.
 After doing some searching on Hackage for libraries for working with images, I found [JuicyPixels](https://hackage.haskell.org/package/JuicyPixels).